Synthesis Machines

 General information

 The Drum Machine is a per-voice drum-synth: each voice runs a single drum model, triggered on note-on with a percussive envelope.
-There is no looping or sustain stage — the Decay parameter sets the length of every hit.
+Most models have no looping or sustain stage — the Decay parameter sets the length of every hit.
+(The Glitch model is the exception: at Decay 100 % it sustains as a continuous drone for as long as the note is held — see Glitch model below.)
 15 drum models are available, covering kicks, snares, hi-hats, claps, plus FM, Noise and Glitch sources.

 The Machine has its own dual-mode signal chain: every drum hit goes through a Filter section, then a Drive stage, then an output Volume with Accent before reaching the Mixer.
 The Filter and Drive are integrated into this Machine — they are not the unified Filter/Amp sections used by the Synthesizer.